hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions/chapter-02-self-imposed-restrictions.md

 Before we talk about ways to minimise coupling it's important look at some other aspects of GameMaker that could contribute to code problems.
 Until recently, GameMaker's programming language (GML) behaved in a mostly imperative fashion but had a lot of limitations e.g. each script file is a single function.
 The language is designed around this paradigm (scripts execute in the calling object's scope, `other` keyword, `with` statement).
 Due to the limitations, I'm genuinely impressed that people managed to create such amazing and complicated games before!
 I dread to think how difficult it would have been to read, refactor, maintain and debug such a large codebase.

 Luckily, we now have first class functions and lightweight objects (structs) which open up a whole world of possibilities and much cleaner code.
 GML has become a sort of hybrid imperative, functional and part object orientated language (it's still missing some defining features of each paradigm though).
-All these options in GML gives us the freedom to write code in many ways, but this means we can also do a lot of stupid things.
+All these options in GML gives us the freedom to write code in many ways, but this also gives us the freedom to do stupid things.
 Therefore we need to be disciplined and impose some restrictions on ourselves so that we don't end up writing bad code.

 Below are some rules that I adhere to when writing GML.
 This is just my own opinion and it works for me.
 There is no right or wrong way to make a game in GameMaker so go with what works for you.
 However, you might find that by sticking to these rules, you'll end up naturally writing cleaner code.

 ### Direct property access

 GameMaker allows us to directly access the properties (instance variables and methods) of an object from a second object and make changes to them.
-If you're careful and working solo this might be ok; but if you are working in a team then it is important to know which variables you can change without causing something obscure to fail.
+If you're careful and working solo this might be ok; but if you are working in a team then it is important to know which variables you can change on some object without causing something obscure to fail.

+A private variable is a variable that you do not want to be modified by an external object.
+Often they are crucial to the inner workings of an object and if an outside object changes it incorrectly the object can stop working.

 There is no language concept of private variables in GML to prevent access to them.
 So we need to impose this restriction on ourselves.

-Some people like to prefix their private variables with an underscore like `_privateVariable`.
+Some people like to prefix their private variables with an underscore to differentiate them like `_privateVariable`.
 I generally do not use an underscore for private variables, only for private methods.
 Instead for variables I will create getter and setter methods.

 ##### getter method
 ```gml